writing-regexps-2021-22/writing-regexps/backend/interface-spec/README.md

                at this position.
 This string does not have a defined format and should only be used to help the developers or users to debug their parse error.
 This may be subject to change in further revisions of the specification.
+        4. "`invalid_range`" — if a character range is invalid (wrong direction, e.g. `z-a`).
+           Error `data` is a *JSON object* with the following fields:
+            1. `span` — the *span* of the range in question.
+            2. `first` — a *JSON string* consisting of exactly one character.
+               This character is the first character in the range, as written in the regex.
+               E.g. in the range `z-a` it is "`z`".
+            3. `last` — a *JSON string* consisting of exactly one character.
+               This character is the last character in the range, as written in the regex.
+               E.g. in the range `z-a` it is "`a`".
 2. **Spanned tree node** is a *JSON object* with the following fields:
     1. `span` — a *span*.
 Determines the starting and ending positions of the current parse tree node in the regular expression string.